joel74/home/tmux/README.markdown

 * symlinked to <code>~/.tmux.conf</code>
 * 'slave' config, meant to be used in SSH sessions, nested in a local tmux instance
 * uses <kbd>Ctrl</kbd>&nbsp;<kbd>A</kbd> prefix
+* displays hostname in statusbar

 ### tmux.master
 * 'master' config, used by the locally running tmux instance.
 * uses <kbd>Ctrl</kbd>&nbsp;<kbd>Alt</kbd>&nbsp;<kbd>A</kbd> prefix
-* displays current date time, and output of the <code>tmux.master-statusright</code> script
+* displays current date time, and output of the <code>tmux.master-statusright</code> script in statusbar

 ### tmux.master-statusright
 * output of this script is displayed on the master tmux status bar